turbobuildhome/.github/profile/README.md

 TurboBuild is a build acceleration tool.
 It can significantly reduce compilation time, at least by more than half.
 Doesn't require you to do anything, just a config file.
 It works just fine.
 If you work on windows, use mscv.
 It's the only free tool that can do it.

 ## How to use

+buildassist.exe => build task access，adaptation to different build tools, vs\cmake\ninja.
+captain.exe => Cluster Manager
+crew.exe => Cluster worker
+cocrew.exe => Cluster worker second
+redirect64.dll

-step 1
+### step 1.
 Run the program you need

-buildassist.exe => VS Build Task Access Program
-captain.exe => Managers of cluster nodes
-crew.exe => cluster nodes
-cocrew.exe => cluster nodes
-redirect64.dll

-first run captain.exe on the device you need, it is a management service. second run crew.exe with -h args add add connect to captain.exe.
+first run captain.exe on the any device you need, it is a management service.
+acceptance of crew.exe registration.

+### step 2.
+Second run crew.exe with -h args pass addr registe to captain.exe.

-crew.exe -h 192.168.2.1 that connect to captain.exe run on 192.168.2.1
+crew.exe -h 192.168.2.1 indication that connect to captain.exe run on 192.168.2.1 devices.

+step 3.
+choose your opened sloution type.
 1> Visual Studio Sloution
 just add a Directory.Build.props xml config file into your sloution file path.